ivanmirandastavenuiter/JavaScript-form-validation-against-JS-injections/README.md

 JavaScript form validation with form common checks and also structures against dangerous JS potential injections.
 It also counts with JS modules implementation and custom exception classes to handle errors.

+So... can you break the code?
+If you can, let me know ;)

 ## Locations:

 You can find the files in WebContent directory.